 - How did you improve efficiencies in your last position?

-- What do you like best about administrative work?
+- What do you like best about your job?
 What do you like least?

 The more details a candidate gives, the more likely you are hearing the truth.
 Take good notes, too, so you can confirm all the answers a candidate gave when it comes time to do background checks.